tnsingle/logmypain/README.md

 About
 ===
-I started this app because I am too lazy to fill out the calendars my neurologist gives me...
+I started this app because I am too lazy to fill out the calendars my neurologist gives me, but I'm always on my phone.

 Setup
 ===